js1016/txt-reader/readme.md

 | eachLine      | Function | The iterator function to execute for each line in the selected range, taking three arguments:<br>__raw__ (Uint8Array): the raw data of current line in Uint8Array format, you can use `this.decode(raw)` in iterator to decode it to readable string.<br>__progress__ (Number): a more accurate progress number of the iterating process for current line<br>__lineNumber__ (Number): the line number of current line |
 | scope         |  Object  | Optional.
 You can initialize any properties here and get or set the properties via `this` in the `eachLine` callback.
 The modified scope will be returned as `response.result` in the `onComplete` callback.                                                                                                                                                                                                          |

-__Note:__ The iterator function will execute in a Web Worker context, it cannot access to your current JavaScript running context where you call this method, so please do not include any object/function reference from current context.
+__Note:__ The iterator function will execute in a Web Worker context, it cannot access your current JavaScript running context where you call this method, so please do not include any object/function reference from current context.
 You can define any helper method in `eachLine`.
 If you want to pass in some initial data (string, array, object, number), please define them in `scope` object and access them via `this` in `eachLine` method.

 #### Return value
 Same as `loadFile()` method, `iterateLines()` also returns an instance of `TxtReaderTask`.
 You can predefine any properties in `scope` and access the `scope` from `this` context in your iterator, the `scope` will finally be returned as `response.result` in the `onComplete` callback.